belbasi/leftmost-separators/README.md

-# tree-decomposition
+# Leftmost Separators

-This repository implement the Belbasi-Furer improvement on Reed's treewidth approximation.
+Belbasi and Furer introduced notion of leftmost separators.
+Then, they gave an algorithm outputting all such leftmost separators.
+This repository is an implementation on the mentioned paper.